-“Live polio vaccines are administered orally.
+“Polio vaccines are administered orally.
 The poliovirus replicates in the intestine and some of that can be shed through the feces and actually spread to other people.
 It does happen, but it’s very rare,” he said.
-“It doesn’t happen in the U.S. because we were no longer using live polio vaccines.
+“It doesn’t happen in the U.S. because we were no longer vaccinating routinely for polio.
 The way [the Covid-19 vaccine] is delivered is into your arm.
 There’s no way to shed it from there.
 It doesn’t go into your respiratory system.”

-Those are some of the most common fears and criticisms about vaccines.
+While the common fears and criticisms about vaccines have been covered here, you are the one who can help make a difference.
 We hope that some of your questions have been answered and that you’ll share this article with friends and family members that may be concerned about the safety of vaccines.

-As we continue to witness the rollout of the Covid-19 vaccine, scientists are hoping that the threshold for herd immunity will be reached, so that another outbreak of the virus can be avoided.
-But reaching that point will require those who are still on the fence about the vaccine to do their part.
+Visit Vaccines.gov to find a location near you for your initial series or booster.
 You can track the percentage of each state’s population with at least one dose of the vaccine, plus the percentage of people who are fully vaccinated, on the Mayo Clinic’s website.

 Nina Chamlou is an avid writer and multimedia content creator from Portland, OR.
 She writes about aviation, travel, business, technology, healthcare, and education.
 You can find her floating around the Pacific Northwest in diners and coffee shops, studying the locale from behind her MacBook.